The Brauer-Manin obstruction to the local-global principle for the embedding problem: Introduction

 be the unique pairing such that $\b(b,c_{\mathbf E})=\langle h,b\rangle$ for every $b\in \Sh^1(F,M^{\vee})$, for every $h\in\textrm{Sol}_{\mathbb A}(\mathbf E)$, and embedding problem $\mathbf E$ as above.
 Note that $\b_{\mathbf E}(b)=\langle h,b\rangle$ is independent of the choice of $h$, and since for every $b$ as above the value of $\b_{\mathbf E}(b)$ only depends on the isomorphism class of the embedding problem $\mathbf E$ (see Definition \ref{4.8} and the proof of Lemma \ref{4.6} below), the pairing $\b$ is well-defined.
 Assume now that $\textrm{\rm char}(F)$ does not divide the order of $M$ and let

-denote the Tate duality pairing. \begin{thm} We have $\b=-\tau$. \end{thm} This result is the key ingredient of the cohomological proof of Theorem \ref{1.1}.
+denote the Tate duality pairing. \begin{thm} We have $\b=-\tau$. \end{thm} In the paper \cite{HaSz} Harari and Szamuely gave a geometric interpretation of the duality pairing.
+Our result offers another geometric interpretation by relating it to the Brauer--Manin pairing.
+This result is the key ingredient of the cohomological proof of Theorem \ref{1.1}.
 The other auxiliary result which we mentioned above is a result on the cup product (Theorem \ref{6.3}) which plays a central role in the cohomological proof of Theorem \ref{1.2} through its group theoretical counterpart (Corollary \ref{6.5}).
 In the last chapter we also present an example (Example \ref{the_example}) which shows that the algebraic Brauer--Manin obstruction is not sufficient for weak approximation for embedding problems with non-abelian kernel.
-However it remains a very interesting challange to construct an embedding problem where the failure of the local-global principle cannot be explained by the Brauer-Manin obstruction. \begin{cont} In the next chapter we will define the Brauer group of embedding problems and study its structure.
+However it remains a very interesting challenge to construct an embedding problem where the failure of the local-global principle cannot be explained by the Brauer-Manin obstruction. \begin{cont} In the next chapter we will define the Brauer group of embedding problems and study its structure.
 We will introduce the analogue of the Brauer-Manin obstruction in the third chapter.
 In the fourth chapter we show that the analogue of the algebraic Brauer-Manin obstruction is equivalent to the analogue of the abelian descent obstruction.
 This result and the closely related Theorem \ref{4.9} are relatively straightforward consequences of Theorems \ref{1.1} and \ref{1.2} once a suitable formalism is set up.
 We prove a local-global principle for cohomology classes using Poitou-Tate duality in the fifth chapter.
 In the sixth chapter we prove a theorem on the cup product in topology which we use to deduce a similar statement in group cohomology.
 We compare the Tate duality pairing with the Brauer--Manin paring in the seventh chapter.
 With the help of these results we prove Theorems \ref{1.1} and \ref{1.2} in the eighth chapter.
 We present a geometric construction and use it to give another proof of Theorem \ref{1.1} in the ninth chapter.
 In the last chapter we present a counter-example to weak approximation not explained by the algebraic Brauer-Manin obstruction. \end{cont} \begin{ackn} The first author was partially supported by the EPSRC grants P19164 and P36794.
 The second author was partially supported by a Clore Fellowship. \end{ackn}